BLOG

 Fachkräftemonitoring / National Fachkräftestrategie

-The federal ministry responsible for German labour market policy and the Fachkräftestrategie.
-Its IAB-commissioned forecasts project a substantial increase in shortage occupations linked to baby boomer retirements by 2028, informing the medium-term outlook for all ten skill areas.
+The federal ministry responsible for German labour market policy and Fachkräftestrategie.
+Its IAB-commissioned forecasts project substantial increase in shortage occupations linked to baby boomer retirements by 2028, informing medium-term outlook for all ten skill areas.

 View source →